Picard Iteration for Parameter Estimation in Nonlinear Ordinary Differential Equations using Low-Quality Data: Numerical experiments.

-Parameter estimation is then performed on each dataset using each of 4 algorithms: Picard (Alg.~\ref{alg4:ext_picard}); SINDy~\cite{brunton2022data}; fmincon~\cite{byrd1988approximate}; and GA~\cite{sivanandam2008genetic}.
-For Picard, Alg.~\ref{alg4:ext_picard} is used with parameters $\lambda = 5$, $n = 2$ and $T = 0.2$.
-For SINDy, we use the a slight modification of the black-box implementation given in~\cite{brunton2022data} (regularization parameter $\lambda=0.25$ and measurements of $\dot x(t_i)$ are computed using first-order difference).
-For fmincon, we use \texttt{nlgreyest} from MATLAB's System Identification Toolbox~\cite{ljung2012version} with selected optimizer: \texttt{fmincon}.
-For GA, we designed a gradient-free black-box optimization approach to solution of Eqn.~\eqref{eqn:optimization_problem_unconstrained}.
+Parameter estimation is then performed on each dataset using each of 6 algorithms: Picard (Alg.~\ref{alg4:ext_picard}); SINDy~\cite{brunton2022data}; fmincon~\cite{byrd1988approximate}; GA~\cite{sivanandam2008genetic}; { AMIGO2~\cite{balsa2016amigo2}; and SciML Sensitivity Toolbox~\cite{rackauckas2020universal}}.
+For Picard, Alg.~\ref{alg4:ext_picard} is used with parameters $\lambda = 5$, $n = 2$ and $T = 0.05$.
+For SINDy, we use a slight modification of the black-box implementation given in~\cite{brunton2022data} (regularization parameter $\lambda=0.25$ and measurements of $\dot x(t_i)$ are computed using first-order difference).
+For fmincon, we use \texttt{nlgreyest} from MATLAB's System Identification Toolbox~\cite{ljung2012version} with selected optimizer: \texttt{fmincon}. { For AMIGO2 Toolbox, we use Enhanced Scatter Search to find the optimal parameters~\cite{egea2007scatter}.
+For SciML Sensitivity Toolbox, we use Adam optimizer followed by BFGS optimizer~\cite{fletcher2013practical}.} For GA, we designed a gradient-free black-box optimization approach to solution of Eqn.~\eqref{eqn:optimization_problem_unconstrained}.
 Specifically, for given $x,\theta$, we use numerical simulation to compute the solution $\phi$ which then can be used to compute the least squares loss.
 With this loss oracle in hand, we use a genetic algorithm (MATLAB's \texttt{ga} function -- with tolerances $0.01$ and run time of $5$ mins on Intel i7-4960X CPU at 3.60 GHz) to solve the optimization problem.
 For all methods, parameters are restricted to $\rho \in [1.4 , 4.2]$, $\sigma \in [0.5 ,1.5]$, $\beta \in [\frac{4}{3} , 4]$, and $x_i(0)=[0.5 x_i , 1.5 x_i]$, where $x_i$ are true initial conditions.